xenserver/xenserver-samples/c/README.md

 Once you have installed libxenserver, run `make` in this folder.

-To build on Windows with [cygwin](https://www.cygwin.com) run `make CYGWIN=1`.
-(Remember that cygwin expects a libxenserver.dll, so ensure you have installed the library by running `make install CYGWIN=1`).

 To run any of the tests, for example the `test_vm_ops`, type:

 ```